moulika-nagulavancha/web-poker/README.md

 # web-poker
-Description: In this assignment, Iam going to develop a poker game using JavaScript and jQuery animation.
+Description: In this project, Iam going to develop a poker game using JavaScript and jQuery animation.
 As for the game, user will place a bet on every hand.
 First, two cards will be shown to the user, user can raise the bet (the bet must be between 1 and 10); after user place the bet, the remaining three cards will be shown to the user and the score will be updated.